UBC-MDS/safe_vancity/reports/proposal.md

 accommodate for a short period, it would be helpful to know the specific crime distribution during that time frame.

-When Mary logs on to the “Safe Vancity App”, she can see the summary statistics (*e.g.* the total crime incidents, the top 3 common crime types, etc.) in Vancouver in 2021.
+When Mary logs on to the “Safe Vancity App,” she can see the summary statistics (*e.g.* the total crime incidents, the top 3 common crime types, etc.) in Vancouver in 2021.
 She can then select the neighborhood that she wants to know more, and choose a specific range of time using